prody/ProDy-website/tutorials/insty_tutorial/signint.rst

    ..

 Foldseek approach
 -------------------------------------------------------------------------------

-Foldseek requires additional installation of Foldseek and download of the PDB database.
+Foldseek requires additional installation of Foldseek and the PDB database download.
 See more details on the Foldseek_ website.
-Once we install Foldseek and download database to ``~/Downloads/foldseek`` folder, we can run:
+Once the installation of Foldseek and downloading database to ``~/Downloads/foldseek`` folder is done, we can run :func:`.runFoldseek` function.
+Foldseek requires a PDB file in the local directory.
+Therefore, first, we will fetch it.

 .. ipython:: python